ashfaaqrifath/CRM-Application/README.md

 ## Demo Video Checklist

-The assessment asks for a 5 to 10 minute demo video.
-The video should show:

 - How to run the backend and frontend locally
 - Login flow using the test credentials
 - Dashboard metrics